appsuite/tcserver-spring-boot-samples/README.md

 # tcserver-spring-boot-samples

 This repository contains examples of how to use embedded tc Server with Spring Boot via tcserver-spring-boot.
-Most of the examples are copies of existing spring-boot-samples-tomcat that have been modified to use embedded tc Server instead of tomcat.
+Most of the samples are copies of existing spring-boot-samples-tomcat that have been modified to use embedded tc Server instead of tomcat.
+Samples without a README.md just have their pom.xml files modified for tc Server Spring Boot Specifics.

 These samples assume you have some familiarity with Spring Boot and tc Server.
 More information about Spring Boot may be found at [http://projects.spring.io/spring-boot/]().